The Constitution is a Living Document

 About This Product

-This comprehensive project is part of my unit on the Constitution called, "The Constitution is a Living Document."
-The purpose of this project is to assess students’ knowledge and understanding of Articles 1, 2, and 3 and 7 amendments in several ways.
+"The Constitution is a Living Document" is a comprehensive project designed to assess students’ knowledge and understanding of Articles 1, 2, and 3, as well as 7 amendments in several ways.
 The project is divided into 3 sections.
-Section 1 covers the Constitution and includes an essay and analyzing news articles.
+Section 1 covers the Constitution (Articles 1, 2, and 3) and includes an essay and analyzing news articles.
 Section 2 covers the Amendments and includes an essay and analyzing news articles.
 Section 3 includes a conclusion essay and the bibliography.
-Students will apply their understanding of Articles 1, 2, and 3 as well as certain amendments by finding an article of an event in the United States (either online or from a newspaper), summarizing the article, and then analyzing how this article connects to the Constitution.
+Students will apply their understanding of Articles 1, 2, and 3 as well as certain amendments by finding an article about an event in the United States (either online or from a newspaper), summarizing the article, and then analyzing how this article connects to the Constitution.
 There are also some extra credit opportunities.
 Although this project stands on its own after students have studied both the Constitution and the Bill of Rights either by using a textbook or other materials, it is an excellent summative assessment for my lessons on Articles 1, 2, and 3 and The Bill of Rights Unit, both of which are sold in my store.

 Into Lessons: Creating Schema